mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 <ul> <li><a href="https://learn.business-science.io/r-tips-newsletter">Get the Code</a></li> <li><a href="https://youtu.be/ssVEoj54rx4">YouTube Tutorial</a></li> </ul>

-# Video Tutorial
+# This Tutorial Is Available In Video

-Learn how to use the `trelliscopejs` package in my 5-minute YouTube video tutorial.
+I have a companion video tutorial that shows even more secrets (plus mistakes to avoid).
+And, I'm finding that a lot of my students prefer the dialogue that goes along with coding.
+So check out this video to see me running the code in this tutorial. 👇

-<iframe width="100%" height="450" src="https://www.youtube.com/embed/ssVEoj54rx4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="450" src="https://www.youtube.com/embed/ssVEoj54rx4" title="YouTube video player" frameborder="1" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # What you make in this R-Tip